 Editor in Chief, Rooted in Rights Blog

 Emily Ladau is a passionate disability rights activist and digital communications consultant whose career began at the age of 10, when she appeared on several episodes of Sesame Street to educate children about her life with a physical disability.
 A native of Long Island, New York, Emily graduated with a B.A. in English from Adelphi University in 2013.
-Her writing has been published on websites including The New York Times, The Daily Beast, Salon, Vice, and Huffington Post.
-Alongside her work as a writer, Emily has spoken before numerous audiences, ranging from a panel about the 25th anniversary of the Americans with Disabilities Act at the U.S. Department of Education, to the occupational therapy program at New York University.
+In 2017, she was named one of Adelphi’s 10 Under 10 Young Alumni.
+In 2018, she was awarded the Paul G. Hearne Emerging Leader Award from the American Association of People with Disabilities.
+Emily’s writing has been published in outlets including The New York Times, The Daily Beast, Salon, Vice, and Huffington Post.
+She has spoken before audiences from the U.S. Department of Education to the United Nations.
 All of Emily’s activism is driven by her firm belief that if we want the world to be accessible to people with all types of disabilities, we must make ideas and concepts surrounding disability accessible to the world.
-For more on Emily’s work, visit her website, Words I Wheel By.
+For more on Emily’s work, visit Words I Wheel By.

 Allexa Laycock is joining the Rooted in Rights team as an associate editor after several years freelancing, creating fringe art, and making dance-for-the-camera short films.
 Allexa is an alum of the Comparative History of Ideas and Dance departments at the University of Washington where she focused on the intersection of dance and film.
 Her work strives to increase agency, radiate authenticity, and further conversation through video advocacy.
 She believes, most fervently, in the power of storytelling.
 Both the stories we tell ourselves and the ones we share with the world.